JoshOrndorff/recipes/text/cache.md

 ```

 If the `existing_key` is used without a `clone` in the event emission instead of `old_king`, then
-the compiler returns the following error
+the compiler returns the following error:

 ```bash
 error[E0382]: use of moved value: `existing_king`